 But, these stretches don’t always cause problems; it’s only when they’re done excessively that they may cause issues.

-When your core and hip muscles are weak, you may be unable to keep your pelvis level or your hips in optimal alignment when you stand, walk, run, or jump.
+When your core and hip muscles are weak, you may not be able to keep your pelvis level or your hips in optimal alignment when you stand, walk, run, or jump.

-If your hips turn in excessively or your pelvis tilts too much when you run, it can increase the pull on your gluteal tendons, causing them to be compressed.
+If your hips turn in excessively or your pelvis tilts too much when you run, it can increase the pull on your gluteal tendons, causing them to be compressed excessively.

 Certain postures can stretch your gluteal tendons, increasing the compression forces on them.
 If you assume these postures often, the constant compression from being stretched can cause trouble in your tendons.